SoloProgrammer/npm-package-react-animate-components/README.md

-# react-animate-components
+# react-animate-components-ts

-Fill your simply looking webistes with awesome animations with react-animate-components 🚀 Easy to use animation component library where you can find tons of animation components in the upcoming versions of this package for now we introduced some incredible animation components or wrappers that animate components of your page smoothly with an eye caching transitions!
+Fill your simply looking webistes with awesome animations with react-animate-components-ts 🚀 Easy to use animation component library where you can find tons of animation components in the upcoming versions of this package for now we introduced some incredible animation components or wrappers that animate components of your page smoothly with an eye caching transitions!

 <div align="center">